Adaptive Active Inference Agents for Heterogeneous and Lifelong Federated Learning: Problem Statement

 \section{Problem Statement}

-We consider a lifelong heterogeneous FL system consisting of an orchestrator with $N$ participants. \Cref{fig:fl_scheme} illustrates an example.
+We consider a lifelong heterogeneous FL system consisting of an orchestrator with $N$ participants.
+In \Cref{fig:fl_scheme} we can observe a central model and orchestrator in the Cloud that communicates with different IoT/Edge devices.
+These produce a stream of data that is used by an ML model; at the same time, these devices embed an AIF agent that adjusts the training of their ML models to achieve optimal (SLO fulfillment) performance.

+The objective of the FL system described in \Cref{fig:fl_scheme} is to maximize the overall SLO fulfillment across all timestamps.
+The challenge is to ensure the highest possible SLO fulfillment (reaching equilibrium), given heterogeneous participants and data within a dynamic environment.
 Client hardware is heterogeneous in vendor specification, available resource types, and overall computational capacity.
 For example, some devices may have onboard accelerators, such as GPUs, and others may only work with energy-efficient CPUs.
 The data source is non-IID with temporal correlations, i.e., the training must adapt to non-stationary data.
-SLOs are globally configurable, and clients check after each training round whether the SLOs are fulfilled locally.
-The SLOs aim to ensure smooth operations, i.e., timely training and consistently adequate model performance.
+SLOs are set on a global system level and all clients aim to fulfill the same SLOs.
+SLOs aim to ensure smooth operations, i.e., timely training and consistently adequate model performance, and clients check after each training round whether the SLOs are fulfilled locally.

 We introduce a mechanism to control and manage SLO fulfillment by defining FL training \textit{configurations}, which specify training parameters that directly affect the system’s ability to fulfill SLOs.
-Configurations function as levers that an agent can change to fulfill the user-set high-level SLOs.
-The objective is for the FL system to maximize the overall SLO fulfillment across all timestamps.
-The challenge is to ensure the highest possible SLO fulfillment, given heterogeneous participants and data within a dynamic environment.
+Configurations function as levers that an agent can change to fulfill the high-level SLOs.

-The following describes how we can draw from AIF to design agents that can result in a self-adapting SLO-aware system behavior.
-In short, the agent learns the world model and becomes sensitive to changes, such that it can maintain service quality by reacting to environmental changes.